Big-Bytez/cse110-fa21-group19/rules.md

 1. Assign homeworks and other assignment with proper instructions and deadlines.
 2. Give neccessary assitance to students during working hours.
-3. Help solving students' confliction with objective advices.
+3. Support and contribute to solving team conflicts.

 ## 8) Team Signatures ##